Armani says a white bag is a must-have next summer

 ROCK 'N' ROLL FASHION

 Aerosmith's Steven Tyler and Joe Perry took in the Emporio Armani show from the front row.
 Asked on his way in if he wears Armani, Perry responded, "since I could afford to."
-Aerosmith play in Milan Wednesday night, their only Italy date.
+Aerosmith plays in Milan Wednesday night, its only Italy date.

 EMPORIO ARMANI GETS BACK IN LINE